wilko2587/PDQN-gym/README.md

 ### James Wilkinson

 We present a PDQN model applied to the platform domain.
 Please install both requirements.txt, and follow the instructions to setup gym-platform below.
+NB: if environment rendering is showing blank, try downgrading to an earlier version of pygame (1.9.4 or 1.9.6).

 The PDQN agent, pytorch infrastructure, and training/playing proceedure is built in PDQN.py.